mailpoet/mailpoet/readme.txt

 Increase your sales and stay in touch with your customers with our automatic emails for WooCommerce!

-With our WooCommerce emails, you can :
+With our WooCommerce emails, you can:

 * Welcome your new customers when they make their first purchase
 * Upsell by sending emails to customers who purchased a specific product or a specific product category